MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-notifications.md

 description: Learn about the approval notifications in the SharePoint Agreements AI solution.
 ---

-# Approval notifications in the SharePoint Agreements AI solution (Preview)
+# Approval notifications for the SharePoint Agreements AI solution (Preview)

 > [!NOTE]
 > This feature is currently in limited preview and subject to change.
 For the complete list of articles to help you set up and use this feature, see [Preview documentation](agreements-overview.md#preview-documentation).